The probabilistic world: Probabilistic and deterministic evolution

-For the static memory materials in sect.\,\ref{sec:static_memory_materials} the evolution is in space rather than time.
-Interference of probabilistic boundary information from two sides shows some similarity to interference in quantum mechanics.
-Such systems may offer interesting possibilities for memory storage and computing.
-In sect.\,\ref{sec:partial_loss_of_memory} we discuss systems with a partial loss of memory of boundary information more systematically.
 Markov chains are often discussed in the context of evolution of probability distributions.
 For Markov chains, only the local probability distribution $\{p_\tau(t)\}$ is needed for the formulation of an evolution law.
 If this evolution law involves positive transition probabilities, the state far inside the bulk approaches an unique equilibrium state, except for the limiting case of cellular automata, or cellular automata for subsystems.
 We show in sect.\,\ref{sec:markov_chains} that the generic evolution of the probabilistic information is not given by Markov chains.
+A simple evolution law requires the time-local probabilistic information stored in the classical density matrix, which exceeds the time-local probability distribution.
 We discuss how Markov chains can arise as approximations.

-We end this section by two important formal aspects.
-Since in the presence of a time structure the overall probabilistic system can be characterized by the step evolution operator and boundary conditions, its properties are closely related to properties of the step evolution operator.
-Similar to quantum mechanics we can apply similarity transformations on the step evolution operator and perform a change of basis in which the matrix is expressed.
-We will see in following parts of this work that similarity transformations are a very powerful tool that is usually used only little in the investigation of classical statistical systems.
-A second important issue concerns the properties of the step evolution operator that are required in order to yield a positive weight distribution.
+Even for a system with deterministic evolution as cellular automata the evolution of subsystems is typically probabilistic.
+The ``coarse graining" to a subsystem looses part of the probabilistic information which would allow a deterministic evolution.
+A given state of the subsystem can evolve with certain probabilities to different states of the subsystem.
+If the coarse graining to the subsystem is compatible with the preservation of part of the boundary information the subsystem shows typically a type of probabilistic information whose evolution is not described by a Markov chain.
+It rather exhibits features familiar from quantum mechanics.
+We postpone a more general discussion of subsystems to chapter~\ref{sec:subsystems}.

-\subsubsection{Orthogonal and unitary step\\evolution operators}
+\subsection{Orthogonal and unitary step\\evolution operators}